AnthonysWebLLC/CodingStandards/README.md

     }
 ````

-**The install script is only tested on CentOS 6.3 and an old version of Fedora.
-There are likely major issues with non-yum based linux flavors
+**Meant to be run on each server / installation.
+The install script is only tested on CentOS 6.3 and an old version of Fedora.
+There are likely major issues with non-yum based linux flavors.

 # Use #
 After installing whenever you a attempt a commit the coding standards plugin will automatically check all changed code and present a warning message if anything doesn't follow the standards.
 You can skip this check via `git commit -n`